TRoboto/datacamp-downloader/README.md

 ## Documentation

-The available commands with full documentation can be accessed here [docs](docs.md)
+The available commands with full documentation can be found in [docs](docs.md)

 ## Getting Started